gabalafou/mobile-passhash/README.md

 ## Install Beta

 This app **is still in beta**, and not yet available in either the Google or Apple app stores.
-My ultimate goal is to distribute these apps on the app stores.
+My ultimate goal is to distribute this app on the app stores.

 ### Android